Jeremiah 48:26-30

 When a nation exalts itself against the Lord in arrogant pride, God brings humiliation that exposes the emptiness of its boasting.

-26 “Make him drunken; for he magnified himself against Yahweh.
-Moab will wallow in his vomit, and he also will be in derision.
+26 “Make him drunk, because he has magnified himself against the LORD; so Moab will wallow in his own vomit, and he will also become a laughingstock.

-27 For wasn’t Israel a derision to you?
-Was he found among thieves?
-For as often as you speak of him, you shake your head.
+27 Was not Israel your object of ridicule?
+Was he ever found among thieves?
+For whenever you speak of him you shake your head.

 When a nation exalts itself against the LORD in arrogant pride, God brings humiliation that exposes the emptiness of its boasting.